FLermaP/AI-Case-Study-2023/README.md

 ## Results

-* While no information was found other than the one in EXLService website, it leads to believe it has helped some of the bigest companies in the Insurance, Health  industries to adapt to the quickly changing Digital and now AI technologies.
+* Regarding success of the company and it's customers, no information was found other than the one in EXLService website, it leads to believe it has helped some of the bigest companies in the Insurance, Health  industries to adapt to the quickly changing Digital and now AI technologies.
+The success can be measured by the fact that it is still reporting proffits over 20 years after it's creation.

-* No clear metrics where found to use as comparisson between Data Analytics Companies, two common features constantly mentioned seemed to be the Experience in years serving a certain industry as well as the size of their top customers.
+* Trying to compare this to other similar companies no clear metrics where found.
+Common features constantly mentioned on sites that rate the top companies seemed to be
+  *   Experience in years serving a certain industry,
+  *   Type of Services they offer,
+  *   The size of their top customers.
 While some companies mention "One of the top 3 Insurance Companies" others mention specific companies like Walmart, Toyota, 21st Century Fox, etc.

-* EXLServices did not appear in any top ranking charts, depending on the website the companies listed would be Largely known companies as Oracle, Amazon, IBM, etc. while others would mention less knwon companies such as Tableu, Qlick, Splunk, Fractal Analytics.
+* EXLServices did not appear in any top ranking charts.
+Depending on the website the companies listed would be Large and Largely known companies as Oracle, Amazon, IBM, etc. while others would mention less known companies such as Tableu, Qlick, Splunk, Fractal Analytics.

 ## Recommendations

-* Currently the company is advertising their Products/Services Data Governance as a Service (DGaaS) and Automating Audit using AI in the field of Insurance.
-There is a BIG room to grow in Governance, Risk, and Compliance (GRC) using AI
+* Currently the company is advertising among their Products/Services "Data Governance as a Service (DGaaS)" and "Automating Audit using AI", this last one seems to be only aimed at Insurance companies.

-* Internal Audit usually takes a lot of Humans and a lot Human Hours, finding documents, going through looking for the needed compliance information.
-Monotonous tasks which AI should be able to do in a small fraction of the time and at a small fraction of the cost.
+* There is a BIG room to grow in Governance, Risk, and Compliance (GRC) using AI.
+Internal Audit usually takes a lot of Humans and a lot Human Hours in monotonous tasks like finding documents and going through looking for the needed compliance information.
+Monotonous tasks which AI should be able to do more efficiently in a small fraction of the time and at a fraction of the cost.
+This would reduce the looking time and allow the auditor to just review the results

 ## Sources